 Best Dog Foods for the Senior Boston Terrier

 It’s not unusual for many Boston Terriers to live into their teen years.
 Thirteen years or older is not uncommon.
 This means that you will probably need to consider what kind of food to feed your Boston Terrier as he gets older.
-As your dog gets older it’s a good idea to plan an annual senior check-up with your vet.
+As your dog ages it’s a good idea to plan an annual senior check-up with your vet.
 Many older dogs begin to put on pounds as they become less active.
-For this reason, most senior dog foods have fewer calories and they can cut back on protein.
+For this reason, most senior dog foods have fewer calories and they can skimp on protein.
 You should watch your older dog’s weight as he gets older to make sure he doesn’t become overweight.
 In some cases you can simply cut back on the portions of his regular dog food to help him stay fit or increase his exercise.

-On the other hand, elderly dogs often start to have some problems metabolizing nutrients, including protein.
+On the other hand, some very old dogs often start to have some problems metabolizing nutrients, including protein.
 It can become hard for them to keep good muscle tone and weight as they age.
 For this reason, you may wish to avoid many dog foods labeled “senior.”
 These foods are often formulated for older dogs that have gained weight.
-If your older dog is not overweight we suggest looking for a senior dog food that has plenty of protein.
-As long as your older dog doesn’t have any problems with his kidneys, there is no reason to avoid higher protein levels.
+Instead, look for a senior dog food that we like which has lots of protein.
+As long as your older dog doesn’t have any problems with his kidneys or with phosphorus, there is no reason to avoid higher protein levels.

 Orijen Senior provides plenty of excellent quality protein for your older Boston Terrier.
 This food features fresh chicken meat (13%), fresh whole eggs (7%), fresh turkey meat (7%), fresh whole herring (7%), and fresh chicken liver (6%) as the first five ingredients.
 It helps keep older dogs in good muscle even as they become less active.
-Made of 80 percent meats and fish, the food is low-glycemic and has low carbs to help keep your older dog’s blood sugar steady.
-The food also contains natural sources of glucosamine and chondroitin to keep your Boston Terrier’s joints healthy.
+Made of 85 percent poultry, fish and eggs, the food is low-glycemic and has low carbs (only 19 percent) to help keep your older dog’s blood sugar steady.
+The food also contains natural sources of glucosamine and chondroitin to keep your dog’s joints healthy.
 This is a grain free food so it should be helpful for Boston Terriers who may be prone to gassiness or other digestive problems or food allergies that come from eating grains like corn.
 The food is 38 percent crude protein and 15 percent crude fat.
 It has 8 percent crude fiber and 8 percent crude ash.
-It checks in at 445 kcal per 250ml/120g cup.
+It checks in at 435 kcal per 8 ounce cup.
 We think this is a very good food for senior dogs who often need extra protein as they get older.
 Orijen Senior is now made in Kentucky.
 There have been some changes in the ingredients but we do not see any loss of quality in this food.
 (We know Orijen is expensive but this food really stands out for senior dogs.)
 This food is AAFCO-approved for maintenance.

 Best Dog Foods for Boston Terriers with Skin Problems/Allergies